How to improve a bad credit score?

 Consider a credit builder

-You can also use a credit builder like Wollit to help you build back your credit score.
+You can also use a credit builder like Wollit to help you build your positive credit history, the single most important factor affecting your credit score.
 Our plans will give you access to powerful automatic credit building with all 3 major UK credit agencies.
-We don’t do any credit checks, anyone get get started no matter where they are with their credit score.
+We don’t do any credit checks, anyone can get started no matter where they are with their credit score.
 You also won’t have to worry about credit limits and utilisation rates.

 How can I rebuild credit fast?